 Environment Protection (Industrial Waste Resource) Regulations 2009

-The Environment Protection (Scheduled Premises and Exemptions) Regulations 2007 are available online at the Victorian Legislations and Parliamentary Documents website.
+They have replaced the Environment Protection (Scheduled Premises and Exemptions) Regulations 2007 (Victorian Legislation and Parliamentary Documents website), which applied until 24 June 2017.